socialvibe/truex-ad-renderer-web-integration/DOCS.md

 #### `adStarted`

-This event will fire in response to the `start` input event when the TrueX UI is ready and has been added to the component hierarchy.
+This event fires after the `start` call, when the TrueX UI is being constructed and connected to the web page.

+#### `adDisplayed`

+This event fires once the TrueX UI is loaded and visible, i.e. all image assets are loaded, etc.

+This is useful if the host app is implementing its own loading indiciator UX (i.e. its own loading spinner), and needs to know when the ad UI is actually ready to be disabled without delays.

 #### `adCompleted`